 - Your Facebook page can teach you more about what patients and referring doctors want.
 With special tools just for marketers, your imaging practice can track the online behavior of those “Like” your page.

 - A Facebook page gives you a chance to make lasting, human connections with referring doctors and their patients.
 Just as much as we are in an eyeball economy, we are also living in a relationship-based economy.
 Engaging with patients, referring doctors, and prospects in a personal way will draw them in and keep them close.

 - Facebook is good for search engine optimization (SEO).
-A Facebook page is a great way to drive traffic to your radiology social media presence and your branded content.
+A Facebook page is a great tool for your radiology social media strategy to increase the visibility of your website and your branded content.
 While creating a strong flow of traffic requires a well-planned engagement funnel, any level of cross-promotion is helpful.

 - Your competition may already have a Facebook page.
 This point speaks for itself.
 Unfortunately, “everybody’s doing it” does apply to this scenario.

 Creating an engaged, active following for your diagnostics Facebook page is a lofty, albeit important, goal.
 In conjunction with an active and relevant blog on your practice’s website, this is the first step to digital marketing for your radiology practice in the social media realm.
 Once your practice achieves this, you can move on to image-based social platforms like Instagram, which has an increasingly broad reach across many demographics.